Financing (data for the year 2024)

 1. How is the church financed?

-• almost 1/3 from contributions and donations from church members (30%)
+• 1/4 from contributions and donations from church members (25%)

 The church has no sources other than those mentioned above.

 The ECCB is financed from several sources.
-Funding from the faithful, income from administration, grants and private sources account for 77% of the funds.
-The share of income from the equalisation of assets with the state has fallen steadily and accounted for only 23% of funds in 2023.
+Funding from the believers, income from administration, grants and private sources account for 78% of the funds.
+The share of income from the equalisation of assets with the state has fallen steadily and accounted for only 22% of funds in 2024.

 2. Money from the state